 Challenges and Choices focuses on this approach and provides content and learning activities that build on students' knowledge, skills and capacities.
-However some content, concepts or skills introduced in one year level may be revisited, consolidated and further enhanced in later year levels.
-For example, making decisions is a skill that can be introduced in a simple way to early childhood students and developed throughout a student's schooling years.
+However some content, concept or skill introduced in one year level may be revisited, consolidated and further enhanced in later year levels.
+For example, making decisions is a skill that can be introduced to middle childhood students and developed throughout a student's schooling years.